Skip to main content

 Example Workflow

-3. create_test_run → start a run from the suite
+4. create_test_run → snapshot a run from a parent suite — sub-suites auto-included

 Team Booster